-The statistics are disappointing: bullying in most cases creates disastrous consequences.
-The most common: depression, anxiety disorders, psychological instability, suicidal thoughts, stress, substance abuse, communication difficulties, mutual understanding.
+Unfortunately, bullying can have disastrous consequences.
+These include depression, anxiety disorders, psychological instability, suicidal thoughts, stress, substance abuse, communication difficulties, and difficulties in developing mutual understanding.

-- bullies have low self-esteem and are terrified that people will see their fears and weaknesses;
+- Bullies often have low self-esteem and fear others will see their fears and weaknesses.

-- many children who are ridiculed feel guilty about it;
+- Many children who are bullied feel guilty about it.

-- many teenagers do not share unpleasant situations with parents and teachers.
+- Many teenagers are not willing to share their unpleasant experiences with their parents or teachers.